 However, it is worth taking into consideration that there has been some in-depth studies from peer reviewed papers, which found the following:

 Health Alert published by University Health Publishing and John Hopkins Medicine

-‘’Just because a particular mold can produce toxins doesn’t mean it will.
-Even if the mold is producing toxins, a person must breathe in a sufficient dose to be affected.
-It is highly unlikely that you could inhale enough mold in your home or office to receive a toxic dose’’
+‘’Just because a particular mould can produce toxins doesn’t mean it will.
+Even if the mould is producing toxins, a person must breathe in a sufficient dose to be affected.
+It is highly unlikely that you could inhale enough mould in your home or office to receive a toxic dose’’